jolbax/rundeck-scheduler-monitor/README.md

 This is a simple web page to show Rundeck scheduled jobs data, such as job name, schedule, last execution, next execution.

-Data are fetched via Rundeck API
+Data are fetched via Rundeck API.

+This web page already be dockerized.
 ### Libraries ###

 * NodeJS